 No design or artistic skills required.
-If you think about it, most blog graphics are actually simple shapes anyway.
+If you think about it, most blog graphics are actually just simple shapes.

-If a clean graphic style is not for you, then why not hand draw or paint what you need and use Photoshop to help you create your own, unique graphic style.
+If a clean graphic style is not for you, then why not hand draw or paint what you need?
+Scan it in and use Photoshop to help you digitise and enhance, creating your own, unique graphic style.

 If you can only invest in one piece of design software, I believe this is the one to go for.

-- It doesn't have the graphic design capabilities of Adobe Illustrator, but it will allow you to easily create your buttons and embellishments.
+- It doesn't have the graphic design capabilities of Adobe Illustrator, but it will allow you to easily create your buttons, calls to action and embellishments.

 - It can't match InDesign for its long document and text formatting abilities, but it can create one and two-page media kits and printables with ease.

-- And, along with Lightroom, it is arguably the best photo editing software you can buy.
+- And, along with Lightroom, it's arguably the best photo editing software money can buy.

-For around £9 ($10) a month, you get photo editing, graphics and desktop design in one piece of software.
+For around £10 ($10) a month, you get photo editing, video editing, graphics and desktop design in one piece of software.
 So, I hope I've convinced you that it is an investment worth considering.